Loggerheads, Staffordshire: Name

+and is now simply The Loggerheads.
+It has been stated that the "Three Loggerheads" meant "Three Fools" although the three leopard heads on the Shrewsbury coat of arms and the Flag of Shropshire are also called "loggerheads".

 History

-The village is close to the border with Shropshire and Cheshire.
-It has a Telford postcode and a Shropshire address, but is governed by the Newcastle-under-Lyme Borough Council in Staffordshire.
-Historically the modern parish of Loggerheads lay within the Township (for tithes) of Drayton in Hales.
+Loggerheads was historically a small hamlet within the parish of Ashley, at the junction of the road from Market Drayton to Newcastle (now the A53) and the road from Eccleshall to Nantwich (now the B5026).
+It grew rapidly in the 20th century, and in 1984 it became the centre of the new civil parish of Loggerheads, which was formed from the civil parishes of Ashley, Mucklestone and Tyrley, which were abolished.

 Loggerheads was home to the Cheshire Joint Sanatorium, a tuberculosis sanitorium, which stood in the 250 acre Burntwood woodland.
 It was opened in the 1920s and the last two patients were discharged in October 1969.
 The premises stood empty for a few years until Newcastle-under-Lyme Borough Council purchased the site for redevelopment in 1977.

 The Burntwood, part of the Blore Forest, was once a large oak woodland but is now predominantly coniferous.
-The oak trees were removed to make way for the quicker growing softwoods which are of more commercial value.
+The oak trees were removed to make way for the quicker growing softwoods which are of higher commercial value.

-The village of Ashley, Staffordshire is adjacent.
-The village has a large number of listed buildings.
+Loggerheads has a large number of listed buildings.